macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 ## Where To Go

-Sunday social is at The Tap and Barrel (Convention Centre)
+Sunday social is at The Tap and Barrel (Convention Centre) at 5 PM (till 9 PM)

 Monday and Tuesday conference are at SFU Harbour Centre in the Segal Centre rooms.
+Events start at 8:30 AM (breakfast at 7:30).

 Monday evening reception is in the same Segal Centre rooms immediately following the sessions.